top of page

 Her writing most recently appeared in Muddy Backroads, edited by Bonnie Jo Campbell and Luanne Smith, Fiction International, Little Patuxent Review, GRIFFEL (Norway), Storgy Magazine (UK), The Stonecoast Review, Eastern Iowa ReviewThe Northern Virginia Review, Maryland Literary Review, and Broad River Review, among others.
 She is the recipient of the 2018 Best Prose Award from TNVR and she was named a finalist for the 2019 Ron Rash Award in Fiction, for the 2019 Sonora Review Essay Contest, and for the 2019 New Letters Publication Award in Fiction.
 Two of her stories were nominated for the Pushcart Prize.

-She has written two long works: a short story collection, Field Notes from the Society for Goodwilled Rebellion, and a novel, The Mothfoot of Denis Sartor, which she hopes to see in print soon.
+She has written two long works: a short story collection, Field Notes from the Society for Goodwilled Rebellion, and a novel, At Ease Are the Sleepers, which she hopes to see in print soon.
 She completed an MFA in fiction from Fairleigh Dickinson University.

 Previous versions of her short story collection Field Notes from the Society for Goodwilled Rebellion (as The Kindness of Terrible People) were named a finalist for the George Garrett Fiction Prize and the C&R Press Fiction Award and longlisted for the Unleash Press Book Award.